playcommunity/play-mongo/README.md

 For each article, the related author will be fetched on condition `article.authorId == author._id`.

 ## Class, Json and Bson
-you should be more careful while working with json, because `JsNumber` is used to represent all numeric values in json.
+You should be more careful while working with json, because `JsNumber` is used to represent all numeric values in json.
 On the other side, Bson has more concrete numeric types.
 That means the conversion between Json and Bson is irreversible due to the asymmetry numeric types.
 Next step, we will analyze some common scenes.
 The following is the model class which will be used.
 ```